Default S3 method

 Simulated treatment comparison statistics

-IPD from the AC trial are used to fit a regression model describing the observed outcomes \(y\) in terms of the relevant baseline characteristics \(x\) and the treatment variable \(z\).
+IPD for reference "C" and comparator "A" trial arms are used to fit a regression model describing the observed outcomes \(y\) in terms of the relevant baseline characteristics \(x\) and the treatment variable \(z\).

 Matching-adjusted indirect comparison statistics

-Marginal A vs C treatment effect estimates using bootstrapping sampling.
+Marginal IPD comparator treatment "A" vs reference treatment "C" treatment effect estimates using bootstrapping sampling.

 G-computation maximum likelihood statistics